otvam/pypeec/docs/tutorial.md

 * `run_plotter` for running the **plotter**

 Additionally, console scripts are located in the `PyPEEC.script` module:
-* `pypeec --help` display the command line options
+* `pypeec --help` for displaying the command line options
 * `pypeec mesher` for running the **mesher**
 * `pypeec viewer` for running the **viewer**
 * `pypeec solver` for running the **solver**